asleep-ray/vl/README.md

 ## Step 3.
 Training

+This trains the integrated model for generating captions from images.
+Integrated model that combines CLIP and FLAN-T5 models as the encoder and decoder, respectively.
+For training, the encoder CLIP model is frozen.
+The decoder FLAN-T5 model is trained with the LoRA module.

-Train the model with below.
+Train the model with below command.

 ```bash
 python train.py